-The music of Perth composer Alex Turley has been described as “finely atmospheric” (RealTime), “rich and lush” (Argo) and “unapologetically pretty” (Partial Durations).
-Turley's works have most recently been performed by the Melbourne and West Australian Symphony Orchestras, Perth's minimalism specialists Intercurrent, and Brisbane's immersive art music collective Argo.
+The music of Australian composer Alex Turley has been described as “finely atmospheric” (RealTime), “rich and lush” (Argo) and “unapologetically pretty” (Partial Durations).
+Alex has most recently been working with the Melbourne, Sydney and West Australian Symphony Orchestras, Perth's minimalism specialists Intercurrent, and Brisbane's immersive art music collective Argo.
 In 2018 Alex is composer in residence with Forest Collective (Melbourne).
-He has also written for Soundstream Collective, the Tasmanian Symphony Orchestra, Voyces, Naya Chorale, Penrith Symphony Orchestra, Perth Symphony Orchestra, Maverick Saxophone Quartet, and Grey Wing Ensemble.
+He has also written for Soundstream Collective (Adelaide), Tasmanian Symphony Orchestra, Voyces (Perth), Naya Chorale (Perth), Penrith Symphony Orchestra, Perth Symphony Orchestra and Grey Wing Ensemble (Perth).

-Turley holds a degree in Composition and Music Technology with First Class Honours from the Western Australian Academy of Performing Arts, where he was awarded the Winstanley Award for graduating with top marks.
-He has participated in festivals and workshops including the Tasmanian Symphony Orchestra Composer School (2017), Soundstream Emerging Composers Forum (2016), CYBEC 21st Century Australian Composer Program (2015), WASO EChO Project (2014), Ku-Ring-Gai Philharmonic Workshop (2016).
+Alex holds a degree in Composition and Music Technology with First Class Honours from the Western Australian Academy of Performing Arts, and is currently studying at the Sydney Conservatorium of Music.
+He has participated in festivals and workshops including the Tasmanian Symphony Orchestra Composer School (2017), Soundstream Emerging Composers Forum (2016), Ku-Ring-Gai Philharmonic Workshop (2016), CYBEC 21st Century Australian Composer Program (2015) and WASO EChO Project (2014).

 A full artist CV is available here.